babelfish-for-postgresql/babelfish_project_website/_usage/locales.md

 | CS          | Case sensitive                                         |
 | PREF        | To sort uppercase letters before lowercase letters, use a PREF collation.
 If comparison is case-insensitive, the uppercase version of a letter sorts before the lowercase version, if there is no other distinction.
 The ICU library supports uppercase preference with `colCaseFirst=upper`, but not for `CI_AS` collations.
 PREF can be applied only to `CS_AS` - deterministic.  |

-PostgreSQL doesn\'t support the `LIKE` clause on non-deterministic collations, but Babelfish supports it for `CI_AS` collations.
+PostgreSQL doesn't support the `LIKE` clause on non-deterministic collations, but Babelfish supports it for `CI_AS` collations.
-Babelfish doesn\'t support `LIKE` on AI collations.
+Babelfish doesn't support `LIKE` on AI collations.
 Pattern matching operations on non-deterministic collations are also not supported.

 To establish Babelfish collation behavior, set the following